MolSSI-Education/oop_and_design_patterns/_episodes/03-Factory.md

 teaching: 30
 exercises: 0
 questions:
-- 'How can we ?'
+- 'How can a method or class defer instantiation to subclasses?'
 objectives:
 - 'Learn the factory design pattern.'
 - 'See an example of the factory design pattern relavant to the Computational Molecular Sciences domain.'
 keypoints:
-- 'A factory allows .'
+- 'A factory allows writing subclasses that change the way an object is created.'
 - 'Factories promote SOLID design principles, enforcing code to be designed towards an interface instead of towards a specific class.'
 ---